 The purpose of this course is to equip the learner with the knowledge, skills and competence to operate and maintain accurate payroll records using manual and computerised systems, for an organisation, working under general direction and supervision.

-This course is scheduled to run 1 evening a week, from 6pm to 10 pm for 14 weeks.
+This course is scheduled to run Tuesday, from 6pm to 10 pm for 14 weeks.

 QQI Level 5 Minor Award Certificate in Payroll Manual & Computerised (5N1546)

 Fees apply to all part-time programmes.

 A fee waiver is in place for applicants in receipt of a qualifying social welfare payment.
 You can check your fee waiver eligibility with Department of Employment Affairs and Social Protection (DEASP), INTREO or your Local Employment Service (LES) office.

 FET is short for Further Education & Training.
 Kerry College is an integrated college of FET.
 This means we do both progression-focused further education programmes and a range of employment-focused skills training programmes.

 We enroll twice each year - January and September.

 Part-time programmes run on Monday, Tuesday, and Wednesday evenings, Friday afternoons, Saturday mornings, and increasingly online.

 Some courses have long waiting lists, others - not so much.
 Places are filled on a first-come, first-served basis so the best advice we can offer is to apply in plenty of time.